 The glasses definitely add a touch of sophistication to the look.
+They always do.

 It looks great without a beard here, although the 5 o’clock shadow can’t be ignored.
 It definitely does add a nice, “shadowy” effect to the lower part of the face.
 This adds a lot of definition and contouring to the bone structure.

 This is a simple, yet elegant long hairstyle that you can pull off with any outfit.